Welcome to the Governors' page on the

 Who are our Governors?

-- Roger Bettles is our Vice-Chair, is a foundation governor and a member of the Personnel & Finance Committee
+- Roger Bettles is our Vice-Chair of Governors, is a foundation governor and a member of the Personnel & Finance Committee

 - Helen Brown is a foundation governor and a member of the Personnel & Finance Committee; Pupil Premium governor